haudren/personal-site/pages/index.markdown

 available from the [publications](publications.html) page.

-Outside of the lab, I really like to go rock climbing or biking, but on rainy days I thoroughly enjoy my Nintendo Switch (Currently playing Donkey Kong Country : Tropical Freeze).
+Outside of the lab, I really like to go rock climbing or biking, but on rainy days I thoroughly enjoy my Nintendo Switch (Currently playing Octopath Traveler).

 [1]: https://www.ascent.ai